 Security email and text alerts

 It’s a great idea to set up security email and text alerts (they’re free), to keep track of your online banking activity, bank account and credit card information.
-You can only set up alerts in Original Online Banking, but they’ll still work in response to your activity on Westpac One.
+You can only set up alerts in Westpac One, but they’ll still work in response to your activity on Westpac One.

 They can tell you: